-- Used with digital signals - T-1 and ISDN Telephone lines - Data from each source is buffered. - The multiplexer scans each buffer, taking a bit or byte from each source. - The bits or bytes are used to construct a frame which is sent on the transmission media. - The demultiplexer receives the frame and reverses the process.
+- Used with digital signals - Digital Transmission systems - Data from each source is buffered. - The multiplexer scans each buffer, taking a bit or byte from each source. - The bits or bytes are used to construct a frame which is sent on the transmission media. - The demultiplexer receives the frame and reverses the process.